Every year, more than 50 million people in the United States battle with allergies.

 Some people experience other symptoms as well.
-Testing is the only way to be sure that what you are feeling is an allergic reaction.
+Testing is the only way to be sure that what you feel is an allergic reaction.

 Lab Tests for Mold Allergies

 The best way to prevent mold allergic reactions is to avoid triggers.
-Allergy shots can also treat your immune system response to mold.
-However, the first step is to determine if you have allergies and what kind they are.
+Allergy shots can also treat your immune system's response to mold.
+However, the first step is determining if you have allergies and what kind they are.

 Undergoing a lab test is a convenient, accurate way to figure out if you have a mold allergy.
 And you don't need to be passed from specialist to specialist, either.
 You can take charge of your health by ordering your own mold allergy test at Ulta Lab Tests.